 • Submission of official test scores - GRE, MAT or GMAT

-• Master's GPA
+• Master's transcripts and GPA

 • Submission of a letter of intent that describing the applicant's work experience and reasons for pursuing the degree program, including how the degree relates to career goals